Columbus in Muscogee County, Georgia — The American South (South Atlantic)

 Erected 1985 by Historic Chattahoochee Commission and the Historic Columbus Foundation.

 Location.
 32° 27.879′ N, 84° 59.027′ W. Marker is in Columbus, Georgia, in Muscogee County.
-Marker is at the intersection of 10st Street and Seventh Avenue, on the right when traveling east on 10st Street.
+It is at the intersection of 10st Street and Seventh Avenue, on the right when traveling east on 10st Street.
 Touch for map.
 Marker is at or near this postal address: 700 10th Street, Columbus GA 31901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St. James AME Church (about 400 feet away, measured in a direct line); Ninth Street Branch YMCA (about 800 feet away); Friendship Baptist Church (approx. 0.2 miles away); First African Baptist Church (approx. 0.2 miles away); Temple Israel (approx. ¼ mile away); Holsey Chapel Christian Methodist Episcopal Church (approx. ¼ mile away); “Ma" Rainey Home (approx. ¼ mile away); Philip Trammell Shutze (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker : St. James AME Church (about 400 feet away, measured in a direct line); Ninth Street Branch YMCA (about 800 feet away); Friendship Baptist Church (approx. 0.2 miles away); First African Baptist Church (approx. 0.2 miles away); Temple Israel (approx. ¼ mile away); Holsey Chapel Christian Methodist Episcopal Church (approx. ¼ mile away); “Ma" Rainey Home (approx. ¼ mile away); Philip Trammell Shutze (approx. 0.3 miles away).
 Touch for a list and map of all markers in Columbus.

 Regarding “Columbus Stockade Blues”.
 One version of the complete text is: